TokTok/spec/spec.md

-Disconnect notification (Sent by server to client): Sent by the server to the client to tell them that the connection with `connection_id` that was connected is now disconnect.
+Disconnect notification (Sent by server to client): Sent by the server to the client to tell them that the connection with `connection_id` that was connected is now disconnected.
 It is sent either when the other client of the connection disconnect or when they tell the server to kill the connection (see above).

 Ping and Pong packets (can be sent by both client and server, both will